 In general, if you really want to avoid having to file a state return, you’ll need to be sure you sever any and all ties you have to the state before you move abroad because sticky states only recognize a change to another US state as a change in residency.
 Closing or moving your bank account to a different state, selling your property, and changing your driver’s license to another state (especially one without income tax!) can help ensure you won’t end up paying state taxes on your income in these states.

-While some states are more complicated, others are pretty simple when it comes to your expat taxes, and many only require you to file a state return if you lived in that state during the year.
+While some states are more complicated, other state returns for expats are pretty simple when it comes to state filing requirements , and many only require you to file a state return if you lived in that state during the year.
 These states typically tax income that is generated or earned in the state, and they may tax income received while living abroad, such as from retirement payments and investments (interest and dividends).

 How to File a State Return as an Expat